 2. Get your PADI Certification

-Scuba diving is probably the most popular activity on the Gili Islands and they are one of the cheapest places in the world to get your PADI certification.
+Scuba diving in the Gili Islands one of the most popular activities and they are one of the cheapest places in the world to get your PADI certification.
 You’ll find the main street of Gili Trawangan lined with endless dive shops, each with its own hotel and restaurant attached.
 Almost all of the dive shops on the Gili Islands have great reputations, but if you want to be sure you have a wonderful experience be sure to check out Manta Dive or Blue Marlin.

 There are spectacular diving sites surrounding the Gilis including 3 different wreck sites.
 The Bounty Wreck is perhaps the most popular dive site in the Gili Islands.
 It was previously a jetty for the Bounty Cruise ship, but it broke in half during a storm and sank.
 Now the submerged dock sits about 25 feet below the surface and is covered in coral and surrounded by sea life.